London, Tilbury and Southend line: Separation of the District line

 The rebuild at Barking was significant.
 In addition to re-signalling and electrification changes and the desire to separate the District Line services from British Railways the decision was made to provide a flyover that meant freight trains no longer had to cross the layout.
 In order to improve the passenger interchange between District Line and British rail (and vice versa) dive-under lines were provided at the west end of Barking and a flyover at the east end.

-After the work was completed, the platforms at Barking were: